 Stay Classy.
 Plain and simple: stay classy.
 What does that mean?
 Keep it clean, keep it elegant.
 Look and feel your best, carry yourself in the best way possible.

 Classy also means your demeanor.
 Even if you hate your ex or the person she may have brought along, staying classy means that no one should be able to read your mind based on your body language or the look on your face.
 Pull one from the politician playbook: you’re walking around shaking hands and kissing babies, being so very gracious.
 How will you know if you’ve succeeded?
 When you hear people sincerely say with a bit of amazement in their voice, “Wow, you look really good.”

-This is a public function and neither of you are the focus of the attention.
+The Gentleman’s Guide would suggest this is a public function and neither of you are the focus of the attention.
 Any and all tension will be diffused by your taking the initiative, and approaching her with a greeting, a polite hello, a firm handshake to her guest perhaps, and then moving on.
-Bam, it’s over.
+Then, wham, it’s over.

 How will you know when you’ve succeeded?
 When you hear people, maybe even her companion, sincerely say with a bit of amazement in their voice, “Wow, he is a really cool guy.”